Master Instructor Certification Course (MICC)

 MICC Application Process

 Admission into the MICC program requires successful completion of Levels 1 through 3 of the IDI program and acceptance of your application.
-The MICC application requires students to demonstrate how they have applied knowledge and skills taught throughout the levels as well as present a course project topic.
-Students must have an approved course project topic prior to attending the first workshop.
+The MICC application requires students to demonstrate how they have applied knowledge and skills taught throughout the levels, as well as propose a course project topic.
+Students must have an approved course project topic prior to attending the first MICC workshop.

 MICC Program Overview